Geethikadasari7/MyLibrary-Bot/README.md

 **Installation Steps:**

-1.  **Import Workflows:** In your n8n instance, import each of the five provided workflow `.json` files.
+1.  **Import Workflows:** In your n8n instance, import each of the five provided workflow `.json` files: `my-books-summary.json`, `instant-issue-confirmation.json`, `new-book-notification.json`, `return-status-confirmation.json`, and `daily-reminder-service.json`.
 2.  **Configure Credentials:** For each workflow, open the Google Sheets and Twilio nodes and configure the **Credentials** by selecting your connected accounts.
-3.  **Set Up the Interactive Bot:** This project contains one interactive workflow, `My Books`, which is triggered by a webhook.
+3.  **Set Up the Interactive Bot:** This project contains one interactive workflow, `My Books (Interactive)`, which is triggered by a webhook.
     * To make it work, copy the Webhook URL from its `Webhook` trigger node.
     * In your Twilio Console, paste this URL into your phone number's "A MESSAGE COMES IN" field and save.
     * **Important Note:** A Twilio number can only point to one webhook URL at a time.
-This means only the `My Books` workflow can be used for interactive chats with this setup.
+This means only the `My Books (Interactive)` workflow can be used for interactive chats with this setup.
 4.  **Activate Workflows:** Set the workflows you wish to use to **Active**.
     * **Limitation:** Most n8n plans (especially free or trial versions) have a limit on how many workflows can be active at once.
 You may need to choose which automations are most important to you and only activate those.